-With new forms of media rapidly evolving, new platforms for tobacco promotion appear, such as through social media on the internet and mobile telephones.
+With new forms of media rapidly evolving, new platforms for tobacco promotion appear, such as through social media.
 With increasing regulation on tobacco advertising and promotion in traditional print and television media, the tobacco industry has shown itself quick to migrate to mediums with less restriction.
-It is therefore very important that tobacco control policy and legislation evolve to face these new challenges.
+It is therefore very important that tobacco control policy evolves to face these new challenges.